Installation

 conda activate openmm_env

-Omit the cuda-* packages if you only want the Reference + OpenCL platforms.
+Omit the four cuda-* packages and the cuda-version pin if you only want the Reference + OpenCL platforms.

 2. Build